-The prefix that will be prepended to the target file name. prefix may be:

-- · a string - a callable object a function or other callable that takes two arguments (a construction environment and a list of sources) and returns a prefix - a dictionary specifies a mapping from a specific source suffix (of the first source specified) to a corresponding target prefix.
-Both the source suffix and target prefix specifications may use environment variable substitution, and the target prefix (the 'value' entries in the dictionary) may also be a callable object.
-The default target prefix may be indicated by a dictionary entry with a key value of None.
+The prefix to prepend to the target file name. prefix may be a string, a function (or other callable) that takes two arguments (a construction environment and a list of sources) and returns a prefix string, or a dictionary specifying a mapping from a specific source suffix (of the first source specified) to a corresponding target prefix string.
+For the dictionary form, both the source suffix (key) and target prefix (value) specifications may use environment variable substitution, and the target prefix may also be a callable object.
+The default target prefix may be indicated by a dictionary entry with a key of None.